What is Section 230 of The Communications Decency Act?

 My personal opinion on the matter is that Google, Facebook, or Twitter should not have the authority to determine what is real vs. fake and what is dangerous vs. what is helpful.
 This choice should be left to the platform user.

-Shouldn’t social media companies be open to liability for open defamation and slander?
+My opinion: Shouldn’t social media companies be open to liability for defamation and slander?
 How many businesses have been ruined because Facebook refuses to do anything regarding negative reviews?
 This gives business owners power back.
 They deserve that vs. a one-way street.

 U.S.C. § 230, a Provision of the Communication Decency Act

 How does Facebook currently censor content and what role will Trump’s social media executive order have in altering that?

-Facebook currently censors content for violence and a laundry list of other items that can be located in their updated community standards document, which they have made publicly available.
+Facebook currently censors content for violence and other items that can be located in their updated community standards document, which they have made publicly available.
 Facebook states that it is currently working to reduce the spread of fake news with machine learning that “predicts what stories may be false” and by reducing the distribution of content “rated as false” by independent third-party fact-checkers.
 There are several problems with this.

 Every human being has a level of internal bias.
 So, whatever the fact-checkers say is false is flagged as false.
 Meaning: they are engaging in fact-checking, but everyone’s views of facts are distorted by their own personal opinion.
 What I see as a fact may not be what you see as a fact because of the theory of internal bias.
 This is why it is critical for Facebook and big tech companies to decide if they are truly publishers or if they are neutral parties.
 You can’t be both.